-As always we aim to unravel Banksy’s murals… on first glance we notice the pencil attached to the end of the sword, which may be reference to Edward Bulwer-Lytton words “The pen is mightier than the sword”.
+As always we aim to unravel Banksy’s murals … on first glance we notice the pencil attached to the end of the sword, which may be a reference to Edward Bulwer-Lytton’s words “The pen is mightier than the sword”.
 The saying emphasises that thinking and writing have more influence on people and events than the use of force or violence.

 “The pen is mightier than the sword… Take away the sword; States can be saved without it!”

-Another reference may be Banksy fighting against the ‘Raised/Open Bridge.
-During Hulls ‘Freedom Festival‘ the ‘Open Bridges Hull‘ project, curated by Rich and Lou Duffy Howard (seen below at the same Bridge), made history by closing all of Hull’s thirteen bridges, consequently splitting the city in two and denying freedom.
+Another possible correlation may be Banksy referring to the ‘Open Bridges Hull‘ project which took place during Hull’s ‘Freedom Festival‘.
+The project, curated by Rich and Lou Duffy Howard, made history by closing all of Hull’s thirteen bridges, consequently splitting the city in two and denying the freedom of Hull.

 The Open Bridges exhibition is open at Scale Lane Bridge Saturdays during January (6th, 13th, 20th and 27th 2018) 11.00 am to 3.00 pm.
 Free entry.